An observational determination of the evolving extragalactic background light from the multiwavelength HST/CANDELS survey in the Fermi and CTA era: Methodology

 \subsection{Completeness corrections}

-As we move to higher redshifts we probe less and less of the low-mass end of the SMF, and the contribution from galaxies below the detection limit can be significant at the highest redshifts considered here ($z>3$).
+As we move to higher redshifts we probe less and less of the low-mass end of the stellar mass function (SMF), and the contribution from galaxies below the detection limit can be significant at the highest redshifts considered here ($z>3$).

 In order to assess a completeness correction, we use two SMFs from the literature \citep{Ilbert13,Grazian15}, and assumed SEDs for the galaxies below the detection limit similar to the sources detected just above it.
 We explain the method in detail in the following paragraphs.